Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Evaluation

 \paragraph{Estimated computing resources used}

 The work for this article was done over several months using V100 (32GB), A100 (80GB), and H100 (80GB) NVIDIA GPUs, as they were available across several clusters and servers.
-We estimate that we spent nearly 500 days of A100 (80GB) GPU time with the following breakdown: \begin{itemize} \item Training: \textasciitilde1,624 hours fine-tuning several versions of Code Llama-34B, StarCoderBase-15B, and StarCoderBase-1B.
-These include the models presenting in this section and in \cref{alternatives}. \item Evaluation: \textasciitilde230 hours running benchmarks, which include MultiPL-E and the new adversarial benchmark (\cref{sec:in-context}). \item Dataset Generation: \textasciitilde9,984 hours generating the \system{} training sets.
-This was the most significant use of resources, but is reusable for future model development. \end{itemize}
+We estimate that we spent approximately 550 days of A100 (80GB) GPU time with the following breakdown: \begin{itemize} \item Training: \textasciitilde3,444 hours fine-tuning several versions of CodeLlama-70B, CodeLlama-34B, StarCoderBase-15B, and StarCoderBase-1B.
+These include the models presented in this section and in \cref{alternatives}. \item Evaluation: \textasciitilde310 hours running benchmarks, which include MultiPL-E and the new in-context learning benchmark (\cref{sec:in-context}). \item Dataset Generation: \textasciitilde9,984 hours generating the \system{} training sets.
+This was the most significant use of resources but is reusable for future model development.
+Using models larger than StarCoderBase-15B for generation would take up significantly more resources. \end{itemize}

 \paragraph{Training and evaluation tools} We experimented with several technologies during development.
 The final \system{} pipeline uses vLLM~\cite{vllm} for inference, DeepSpeed ZeRO to fine-tune larger models~\cite{deepspeed-zero}, Transformers~\cite{hf-transformers}, and MultiPL-E~\cite{cassano:multipl-e} with several modifications, such as supporting OCaml.